-- Recently retired as Executive Chair and Chief Executive Officer from Langhorne Re.
-Continues to serve as a director on the Langhorne Re board, and in addition is a director on the board of Minerva Intelligence where he serves as chair of the Audit Committee. - 35+ year career in insurance, reinsurance and investments including a range of executive roles and leadership positions that focused on profit center management, investments, corporate strategy, data analysis and risk management.
-Previously held senior positions in PartnerRe and Swiss Re New Markets. - Is a Fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries (AAA).
+- 35+ year career in insurance, reinsurance, and investments including a range of executive roles and leadership positions that focused on profit center management, investments, corporate strategy, data analysis, and risk management.
+Former CEO of LanghorneRe.
+Previously held senior positions at PartnerRe and Swiss Re New Markets. - Independent director of Minerva Intelligence where he serves as chair of the Audit Committee. - Fellow of the Casualty Actuarial Society and member of the American Academy of Actuaries (AAA).